 Getting the right skills-sets, a credible certification, and relevant experience will set you on the right path.
 Dive into every bit of detail you need to know about how to become a cloud engineer.

-As we spoke about the multiple roles and responsibilities of cloud engineers, their skill-sets have led to various career paths, including.
+As we spoke about the multiple roles and responsibilities of cloud engineers, their skill-sets have led to various IT career paths, including.

 What curriculum does a professional certification course cover:

 Cloud Tools That help in your journey of how to become a cloud engineer

 Types Of Certifications That Will Enable You To Become A Cloud Engineer

 When you enroll for the proper certification course, the education and training program prepares you well to clear specific certification exams that are recommended for entry level cloud jobs:

 Microsoft Certified: Azure Fundamentals - After completing the course, you may give the foundational certification for Azure designed for technical and non-technical backgrounds.
 The Microsoft Azure Certification involves the AZ-900 exam.
 To get momentum with the Azure fundamental knowledge, this certification plays a critical role.
 Moving ahead in your career, you may give the Azure Administrator Associate or Azure Developer Associate certifications, though it’s not a prerequisite.
 Cost: $99

 Amazon Web Services (AWS) Solutions Architect - The AWS Solutions Architect - Associate certification is designed to check the deployment, management, and knowledge of various AWS services.
 The examination has multiple-choice questions.
 If you have a few months of experience, this certification is just right for you.
 Cost: $150